dansl/MacOS-Apps/README.md

   curl -O [the URL of the file]
   ```

 - Disable drop shadows on a screenshot - When you use Command-Shift-4 then hit Spacebar to take a screen grab of a window on your Mac, a drop shadow is added to the window.
-If you’d rather not have it, use this command to take a screen grab without drop shadow.
+To take a screen grab without drop shadow.
   ```
   defaults write com.apple.screencapture disable-shadow -bool TRUE; killall SystemUIServer
   ```